vlayer-xyz/vlayer/book/src/features/email.md

 Under the hood, we verify mail server signatures to ensure the authenticity and integrity of the content.

 ## Example
-Let's say someone wants to prove they've been a GitHub user since 2020.
+Let's say someone wants to prove they are a GitHub user.
 One way to do this is to take a screenshot and send it to the verifier.
 However, this is not very reliable because screenshot images can be easily manipulated, and obviously such an image cannot be verified on-chain.

-A better option is to prove that GitHub's email servers sent a welcome email on a certain date.
-Below is a sample `Prover` contract that verifies that the caller (`msg.sender`) created a GitHub account before 2020.
+A better option is to prove that GitHub's email servers sent a welcome email.
+Below is a sample `Prover` contract that verifies that the caller (`msg.sender`) created a GitHub account.

 Below is an example of such proof generation: